maheershaik687-star/Course_project_01/README.md

 #### Compile the Program

-Open Command Prompt (Windows) or Terminal (Linux).
+- Open Command Prompt (Windows) or Terminal (Linux).

-Go to the folder where you saved attendance.c.
+- Go to the folder where you saved attendance.c.

+- If there are no errors, it will generate an executable file named:

+#### Run the Program
+✔ Windows:

+attendance

+✔ Linux:

+./attendance

+#### Use the Menu

+- After running, you will see a menu like:

+- Now you can:

+- Press 1 → Add student

+- Press 2 → View student list

+- Press 3 → Mark attendance

+- Press 4 → View attendance for a date

+- Press 5 → Attendance percentage

+- Press 6 → Exit

+  #### Check Generated Files

+- After running the program, it creates two files:

+✔ students.txt

+Stores:

+101,John
+102,Aisha

+✔ attendance.csv

+Stores:

+2025-11-24,101,P
+2025-11-24,102,A

+- These files act as your database.